Aider-AI/aider/aider/website/docs/install.md

 {% include python-m-aider.md %}

-## Installing with package managers
+#### Installing with package managers

-It's best to install aider using aider-install, uv or pipx as described above.
+It's best to install aider using one of methods recommended above: aider-install, the one-liner, uv or pipx.
 While aider is available in a number of system package managers, they often install aider with incorrect dependencies.